Arrival (company): History

 On 29 January 2020, Arrival announced that UPS had invested in the company and placed an order for 10,000 Generation 2 electric vehicles to be rolled out across the UK, Europe and North America before 2024 as part of their transition towards a zero-emissions fleet.
 The deal was reported to be worth $400m along with an equity stake in the company of an undisclosed size.
 The purpose-built electric vehicles have been co-developed by Arrival and UPS in order to meet UPS's exact specifications, including the latest advanced control and safety features.

+Arrival acquired a new factory in Bicester in March 2020, with plans to be operational by 2021 and start production in 2022.

-On 17 June 2020, Arrival revealed a zero-emission bus.
-The comopany said that it would be priced the same as a comparable diesel bus; lower running costs would make operating it cheaper for operators in the long term.
+Arrival announced a new passenger bus in June 2020, designed for coronavirus-era social distancing.
+The company said the bus would be priced the same as a comparable diesel bus; lower running costs would make operating it cheaper in the long term.

+In December 2020, Arrival established its North American headquarters in Charlotte, North Carolina, US.

 On 25 March 2021, the company went public on NASDAQ under ARVL symbol.
 The company was valued at more than US$15bn on the Nasdaq at its peak, dropping from 2022 to $250M in January 2023.

-Arrival has established operations in the United States, with the Charlotte, North Carolina metro area serving as the company's U.S base of operations.
+Arrival had established operations in the United States, with the Charlotte, North Carolina metro area serving as the company's U.S. base of operations.
 Arrival's first U.S. office was in the South End neighborhood.
 The company's first U.S. microfactory in the nearby South Carolina suburb of Rock Hill was to produce buses.
 The company was investing $41.2M for its second microfactory in West Charlotte, where it planned to produce UPS delivery vans from mid-2022, with a workforce of 250.

+In late May 2021, Arrival announced that it would be building electric cars for Uber ride-hailing drivers, with production expected in Q3 of 2023.
+In August 2021, Arrival President Avinash Rugoobur stated that the company would open a product development R&D center in India due to increasing interest from that market.
+In November 2021, the company announced that it would start production the following year.
 In November 2021, it was reported that Arrival had non-binding orders or letters of intent for 64,000 vehicles.